-You can attend our public programme of screenings and festivals at our Wellington cinema and café, and around the country.
-We host events and tours, and hold education sessions for school and community groups.
+You can attend public screenings and festivals at venues around the country.
+We provide education materials for school and community groups.

 The Collection | Ngā Kohinga

 We care for a diverse collection of more than 840,000 items, dating back to 1895.
 The collection includes film and television, sound and radio recordings, as well as video games, posters, artefacts and documents sourced from: